 If you’re collecting revenue through your site, you need an easy way to collect the appropriate amount of taxes.
 While there will, of course, be local taxes, you’ll also have to be aware of country or region-specific taxes, like the value-added tax (VAT) in the EU.
 So, if you know you’re going to sell goods out of state or country, your payment gateway should be equipped to calculate those taxes for you.

 For product sales, this might not be something you need to worry about.
-However, for those of you offering a recurring service or something that customers will purchase frequently enough, automated payments is definitely worth thinking about.
+However, for those of you offering a recurring service or something that customers will purchase frequently enough, automated payments are definitely worth thinking about.
 One way to do this is to create an option for recurring payments.
 You may also want to create an auto-pay method whereby payment information from previous transactions can be saved so customers don’t have to re-enter it every time.

 If your site is making sales, then you most definitely have an eCommerce or shopping cart plugin at your disposal.
 Not every payment gateway will work with your plugin of choice, so confirm compatibility before signing up.

 And, of course, you’ve got to think about the design of the payment gateway.
 Will it allow for branding personalization so that it matches your site?
 Is it mobile responsive?
 How intuitive is it in terms of layout, numbers of steps or pages, etc.?
-Again, this is still part of your customers’ experience and you don’t want a bad design to ruin that.
+Again, this is still part of your customers’ experience and you don’t want bad design to ruin that.

 Best Payment Gateways for WordPress

-Alright, so now that you know what you’re looking for, let’s narrow down that search and compare the five best payment gateway providers for WordPress.
+Alright, so now that you know what you’re looking for, let’s narrow down that search and compare the best payment gateway providers for WordPress.